 Stream clean up can feel incredibly rewarding to a community.
-Volunteers and others who learn about the clean up through the media will see and appreciate the sheer volume of junk that you're likely to find in the creek itself and also along its banks, especially the first time you organize a clean up event or campaign.
+Volunteers and others who learn about the clean up through social media or television will see and appreciate the sheer volume of junk that you're likely to find in the creek itself and also along its banks, especially the first time you organize an event or campaign.

-The beauty of these projects is that if they are done on an annual or semi-annual basis, there will be a tendency for less and less trash to be collected.
+The beauty of these projects is that if they are done on an annual or semi-annual basis, there will be a tendency to find less and less trash to be collected.

 Partly that's because with the first event, you may encounter the trash build-up from several years, particularly along the banks.
 But your first annual clean-up day also creates an important statement to the community.

 If there's a bottle of insecticide, for instance, that's thrown in the storm sewer inlet and winds up in your creek, there's some serious pollution that your community may have to pay to clean up before the stream can empty into a larger body of water.